uta-lug-nuts/LnOS/README.md

 ## Credits

-Inspired by Professor Bakker’s vision for a UTA-specific distro.
+Inspired by Professor Bakker’s and UTA LUGNUTS Community of a vision for a UTA-specific distro.
 Built on the amazing work of the Arch Linux community.